 (Disclosure: Some of the links below may be affiliate links)

-Most of the time, when we hear stories of early retirees, they are all living in countries where the cost of living is much lower than in Switzerland.
+Most of the time, when we hear stories of early retirees, they all live in countries where the cost of living is much lower than in Switzerland.
 But recently, I have had the chance to interview an early retiree in Switzerland!

-Dror has retired in Switzerland in 2021 at the age of 46.
-His story is very interesting, in that he is one of the first early retirees I have had the chance to talk with.
+Dror retired in Switzerland in 2021 at the age of 46.
+His story is very interesting in that he is one of the first early retirees I have had the chance to talk with.

 Without further ado, here is the story of Dror Allouche, an early retiree in Switzerland!